mooped/mooped.github.io/content/eshapeoko-part-3-tidying-up.rst

 With all of the boards made and (a few months later, once a burst of motivation turned up) assembled, I needed to build a case to keep the parts together.
-I decided to laser cut the case from perspex in order to get it made quickly—and because I thought a clear perspex case would look cool.
+I decided to laser cut the case from perspex in order to get it made quickly and because I thought a clear perspex case would look cool.

 Due to my earlier experiences with fried Stepper Controllers I decided